TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 Here we are going to work with cytosolic ribosomes.

-For reference, here a low resolution depiction of a ribosome, with the large subunit colored in blue and the small subunit colored in yellow (with the head and the body colored differently)
+For reference, here a low-resolution depiction of a ribosome, with the large subunit colored in blue and the small subunit colored in yellow (with the head and the body colored differently)

 <a href="/imgs/35_ribo.png" data-lightbox="image-gallery">
   <img src="/imgs/35_ribo.png" alt="Processing Workflow" style="width:40%;">